 DMP is proud to announce two all new OpenGL ES programming training courses.
-OpenGL ES programming training I and II will run May 19 - 20 and May 26 - 27 2011.
+OpenGL ES programming training I and II will run July 14 - 15 and July 21 - 22 2011.
 Complete details are available online for the Training I and Training II courses in english, and in Japanese.